 You can use the PEE structure to describe and explain any trends present in a graph.

 E – Explain

-1. For example, describe and explain the trends in the three sections of this distance time graph:
+Example One: Describe and explain the trends in the three sections of this distance time graph.

 As time increases from 0 to 12 seconds, distance stays constant at 25 m.